Solutions

 Efficiency

-New transmission capacity results in cost savings, because new transmission capacity allows power that would otherwise contribute to congestion to be shifted to serve new customers.
-As this tool showcases, power prices between regions can differ dramatically.
-Transmission lines are open to all sources of electrical power generation.
+New transmission capacity results in cost savings, because new transmission capacity allows extra electricity that would otherwise contribute to congestion to be shifted to serve customers demanding power supply.
+As this tool showcases, showcases, power prices between regions can differ dramatically.

 Recent reports describe the benefits of transmission buildout.